 Don’t want to spend the dough?
-You can also buy a Tyvek(r) sheet ot make your own footprint.
+You can also buy a Tyvek(r) sheet to make your own footprint.
 You’ll want to make sure you cut your sheet so it’s smaller than your tent.

 First and foremost, you’ll need to follow Leave No Trace principles: